 Roosevelt Fellows are peer academic advisors who offer an informed student perspective on academics.
-These junior and senior peer leaders have specialized training and knowledge of the Brandeis curriculum, majors, and campus resources.
-They are available to talk with you about course registration and planning, exploring departments, understanding academic policies, and adjusting to Brandeis.
+These junior and senior peer leaders have specialized training and knowledge of the Brandeis curriculum, majors and campus resources.
+They are available to talk with you about course registration and planning, exploring departments, understanding academic policies and adjusting to Brandeis.
 Roosevelt Fellows support all students, including transfer students.
 Do not hesitate to be in touch with them!
 Watch and listen to the "Who are the Roosevelt Fellows" Video.
 Meet with a Roosevelt Fellow when you want to...
-Gain a student perspective on academic questions Have informal conversations about your academic experiences Discuss your academic and social adjustments Review academic policies and degree requirements Get help with course planning Website bit.ly/rooseveltfellows Instagram @rooseveltfellows Fall 2024 Course Registration Dates Course Registration Dates:
+Gain a student perspective on academic questions Have informal conversations about your academic experiences Discuss your academic and social adjustments Review academic policies and degree requirements Get help with course planning Website bit.ly/rooseveltfellows Instagram @rooseveltfellows Course Registration Dates Course Registration Dates:

-July 10 - 16: Fall 2024 course registration opens for all new students.
-July 17 - September 11: Course registration reopens for all undergraduates.
-All students entering in Fall 2024 should be prepared to register for courses in the Workday Student Information system beginning at 10:00am EDT on Wednesday, July 10th.
+July 10 - 16: Fall 2025 course registration opens for all new students.
+July 17 - September 10: Course registration reopens for all undergraduates.
+All students entering in Fall 2025 should be prepared to register for courses in the Workday Student Information system beginning at 10:00am EDT on Thursday, July 10.
 Class registration is conducted on a first-come, first-served basis, so please register early to maximize course choice.
 Registration remains open throughout the summer for students to make adjustments to their schedule.
-Sign Up for the Group Advising Session for Transfers!
-Tuesday, July 9 from 10 - 11 am EDT - Join your academic advisor and a Roosevelt Fellow for a special session dedicated to transfer students.
-You will be introduced to academic advising resources and support, and discuss important topics related to course selection, registration, and major declaration.
+Sign Up for a Group Advising Session for Transfers!
+Thursday, June 26 and Wednesday, July 2 from 10:00am EDT - Join an academic advisor and a Roosevelt Fellow for a special session dedicated to transfer students.
+You will be introduced to academic advising resources and support and discuss important topics related to course selection, registration and major declaration.
 The session will be recorded so you can view it at a later time if you are unable to attend.
 Prepare for Registration - 1.
 Familiarize yourself with the Brandeis Core.
 This is the foundation of your liberal arts education.
 Link to the Brandeis Core website. - 2.
-Discover academic programs of study in the University Bulletin, which features a listing of course offerings by department, details institutional policies, and academic requirements.
+Discover academic programs of study in the University Bulletin, which features a listing of course offerings by department, details institutional policies and academic requirements.
 Link to the University Bulletin. - 3.
-Search for courses offered for fall 2024 in Workday and the Registrar's Schedule of Classes.
+Search for courses offered for fall 2025 in Workday and the Registrar's Schedule of Classes.
 Develop a list of potential courses.
 Check to make sure you have the prerequisites for the courses you plan to take.
 Link to the Schedule of Classes. - 4.
 Review Academic Advising for New Students on our website.
 You will find recommendations for courses to get you started in a major or minor here.
 Link to Exploring and Declaring Majors website.
 What is the Brandeis Core?

-Watch and listen to the "What is the Brandeis Core?"
-Video.
+Watch and listen to the "What is the Brandeis Core?" video.
 The Core curriculum uniquely fosters curiosity.
 It allows you to explore across disciplinary boundaries and acquire new perspectives in a shared academic experience rooted in open inquiry and inclusion.
+Five images run across bottom of page including a brain, feather and pencil and ruler.
 How do I Complete the Core?